noobskies/t3a-videoblade/memory-bank/productContext.md

 1. User signs in to VideoBlade
 2. Navigates to "Connect Platforms" page
-3. Clicks "Connect YouTube" (or other platform)
+3. Clicks "Connect" for YouTube, TikTok, or Vimeo
 4. OAuth redirect to platform authorization
 5. Platform redirects back with auth token
 6. VideoBlade stores connection and displays as "Connected"